 - A certificate issued by the Office québécois de la langue française, or a certificate defined as equivalent by the government.

 Candidates that do not meet these requirements must successfully pass a French language examination with the Office québécois de la langue française.
-The examination contains four categories: oral comprehension, oral expression, written expression and comprehension of a text.
-If the candidates pass all four categories, the Ordre des pharmaciens du Québec (OPQ) may give them a licence, providing that they have met all other requirements to obtain a licence to practise pharmacy.
-Candidates can also receive an interim licence if they have registered for, but have not yet completed, the exam.
-Also, if they do not pass the examination, OPQ will give them an interim licence valid for 12 months.
-This interim licence can be renewed under certain conditions.
+The examination aims to evaluate four categories: oral comprehension, oral expression, written expression and comprehension of a text.
+If the candidates successfully pass the examination, the Ordre des pharmaciens du Québec (OPQ) may give them a licence, providing that they have met all other requirements to obtain a licence to practise pharmacy.
+Candidates can also receive a temporary licence if they have registered for, but have not yet completed, the exam.
+Also, if they do not pass the examination, OPQ will give them a temporary licence valid for 12 months.
+This temporary licence can be renewed under certain conditions.